 45,000 meals delivered to homebound people, rain or shine, snow or heat.

-hours of care to those who needed help in their homes provided by more than 800 Home Health Aides.
+hours of care to those who needed help in their homes provided by more than 800 Home Health Care Aides.

 reassurance telephone calls made to homebound seniors to ensure their well-being.

 at-risk members of the Lower East Side were able to remain in the area with our help.

 seniors achieved financial stability and healthcare so they could stay in their homes.